 For MOS (and SOS), the selection of indicators, options, and values must be completed before the mDSS session begins.
 Importantly, mDSS does not require that all uploaded indicator columns be used in the quantitative analysis.
 It only requires that the relevant indicators intended for analysis be uploaded according to the specified procedure.
 For example, a user may upload in the .dbf file indicator columns for Biodiversity such as BIODIV_1 and BIODIV_2, but choose not to include them in the subsequent quantitative analysis.

-Once the Catalogue of DPSIR Indicators and the Catalogue of Response Measures are uploaded, the user will be presented with a Concept window similar to the one shown in Figure 10.
+Once the Catalogue of DPSIR Indicators and the Catalogue of Response Measures are uploaded, the user will be presented with a Concept window similar to the one shown in Figure 13.
 At this stage, the two uploaded Catalogues are not yet linked to the .dbf file.
 At the beginning of the Design Phase, the user will need to specify to mDSS which column of the .dbf file corresponds to the “Investment costs” indicator for “OPT1” and which column corresponds to “Investment costs” for “OPT2,” as well as mapping the relevant columns for all other selected indicators.
-The steps to proceed with the Design Phase in the MOS case are outlined in Chapter 4.
+The steps to proceed with the Design Phase in the MOS case are outlined in the next Chapter.

 3. The Location/Suitability Analysis Case (SOS)